Westby's Linda Thies' Nativity collection reflects the world

 “I don’t remember exactly when I started to collect Nativity scenes,” Thies said.

-The collection includes the Nativity scene she remembers from her childhood – her grandmother’s from the late 1950s.
-The figurines are chalk ware, which means they are made out of plaster and painted.
-“They are chipped and have been glued together.”
+The collection includes the Nativity scene she remembers from her childhood — her grandmother’s from the late 1950s.
+The figurines are chalkware, which means they are made out of plaster and painted.
+“They are chipped and have been glued together,” she said.
 When she and her brother were little, Thies recalls they were allowed to handle them.

 People are also reading…